calvinjchiew/prepare-task/README.md

 In 2020, there were 241 million cases of malaria and 627,000 malaria deaths globally.
 In 2020, malaria deaths increased by 12% compared with 2019.
 The increases in malaria cases are deaths were associated with disruption to services during the COVID-19 pandemic.

+More background information on malaria can be found [here](https://www.who.int/news-room/fact-sheets/detail/malaria).

 ## Datasets
-You have been tasked to write a short report on the global fight against malaria using the following datasets from the World Health Organisation (WHO) Global Health Observatory.
-More background information on malaria can be found [here](https://www.who.int/news-room/fact-sheets/detail/malaria).
+You have been tasked to write a short report on the global fight against malaria using the following datasets from the World Health Organisation (WHO)'s [Global Health Observatory](https://www.who.int/data/gho).

 No. | Section  | Links
 --- | -------- | --------